The axiom system of classical harmony: Axioms and the fundamental theorem of tonality

 Knowing the fundamental theorem of tonality, we can embed the basic chord-changing compositional principles of classical harmony (see e.g. \cite[p.~30--183.]{kesztler} or \cite[Section 5.11]{benson}) in our mathematical axiom system.
-We present a scheme how these compositional principles can be stated, according to Theorem \ref{vécsey}. \begin{axiom}[Scheme of chord-changing rules] Let $M$ be a tonal, feasible, pauseless homophonic four-part piece and $t$ a chord-changing point of $M$.
-If $M$ complies with classical harmony in $t$, then [\emph{conditions on the chord change in $t$}]. \end{axiom} This scheme guarantees that new chord-changing compositional principles can be added to the axiom system of classical harmony as long as the compositional principles do not contradict each other.
-We note that one of the chord-changing rules, the \emph{principle of least motion}, is very hard to formalize mathematically precisely in full generality. but there exist interesting mathematical results about this principle in the literature, see e.g. \cite[p.~4--6.]{tymoczko}.
+We present a scheme and an example how these compositional principles can be stated, knowing Theorem \ref{vécsey}. \begin{definition}[Scheme of chord-changing rules] Let $M$ be a tonal, feasible, pauseless homophonic four-part piece and $t$ a chord-changing point of $M$.
+If $M$ complies with classical harmony in $t$, then [\emph{conditions on the chord change in $t$}]. \end{definition} \begin{definition}[Prohibition of parallel octaves.]
+Let $M$ be a feasible tonal four-part piece and $t$ a chord changing point of $M$ with $M(t_-)=A$, $M(t)=B$.
+If the interval of two voices of $A$ is an integer number of octaves, then the interval of the corresponding voices of $B$ is not the same interval.